 Strategy #2: Change Your VPN Connection Protocol

-Many of the best VPN providers will provide you with connection protocols to choose from.
-Better VPN connection speeds are possible with lower connection protocols.
-The lowest connection protocol possible is PPTP which is off course less secured.
+Many of the best VPNs for streaming will provide you with multiple connection protocols to choose from (since some are faster than others).
+Better VPN connection speeds are possible with less-secure connection protocols.

 Strategy #3: Double-Check Your Network Connection

 If the first two strategies don’t work, the problem could be your Wi-Fi connection.
 Your VPN won’t be able to perform optimally if your Wi-Fi signal is weak.